Non-profit

 Coronavirus War Room

-On March 19, 2020, Protect Our Care announced it was launching a “war room” with several high-ranking Democratic politicians to accuse President Donald Trump of poorly responding to the coronavirus pandemic.
-Zac Petkanas, former communications adviser to Hillary Clinton and Harry Reid, is to serve as the director of the program.
-Patrick Devlin, former communications director to Majority Whip James Clyburn, is to serve as the senior communications adviser.
-Sarah Chase, a former research associate for Elizabeth Warren’s presidential campaign, as well as a former deputy research director for Protect Our Care, is to serve as the research director.
-6
+In March, 2020, Protect Our Care announced it was launching a “Coronavirus war room” with several Democratic Party-affiliated members of Congress and operatives to criticize then-President Donald Trump’s handling of the Covid-19 Pandemic.
+Staff for the project included director Zac Petkanas, a former communications adviser to Hillary Clinton and late Sen. Harry Reid (D-NV); senior communications advisor Patrick Devlin, a former communications director to former Majority Whip James Clyburn (D); and research director Sarah Chase, a previous research associate for Sen. Elizabeth Warren (D-MA)’s 2020 presidential campaign as well as a former deputy research director for Protect Our Care.
+7

 Storyteller Corps